k-dot-greyz/glitch-that-shit/README.md

 ## 💫 Inspired by zenOS Philosophy

-Personal Glitch Censor embraces the zenOS principles of:
+glitch-that-shit embraces the zenOS principles of:

 - **Mindful Technology**: Thoughtful interaction with digital content
 - **User Agency**: You control your browsing experience
 - **Digital Minimalism**: Focus on what matters, filter out noise
 - **Privacy Respect**: Your data stays yours
 - **Calm Computing**: Peaceful, distraction-free browsing

----

-*Transform your browsing experience with Personal Glitch Censor - where you control the narrative.* ✨
+Transform your browsing experience with glitch-that-shit - where you control the narrative. ✨